Yeehaw! What To Wear To Beyoncé's Cowboy Carter Tour

 These (Cowboy) Boots Are Made For Walkin’

-Talking about the latter, Beyoncé does not play when it comes to cowboy boots — hers really are made for walking… And for riding a horse, strutting down the length of a football stadium, and falling into a synchronized two-step with an army of dancers.
+Talking about the latter, Beyoncé does not play when it comes to cowboy boots — hers really are made for walking… And for riding a horse, strutting down the length of an American football stadium and falling into a synchronised two-step with an army of dancers.
 Rather than stick to a traditional, rustic leather pair, the boots we’ve seen Beyoncé in so far this era are worthy of a superstar: bedazzled to the heavens in rhinestones, heel-to-toe covered in snake print, in distressed denim or crisp white.

 AdvertisementADVERTISEMENT